 When the radioactive MIBG is infused into a vein, it is absorbed by tumor cells.
 The iodine then releases radiation that kills the cancer cells.

 Although traditional radiation therapy works well against neuroblastoma, neuroblastoma can be found in multiple places in the body and can be hard to treat with the standard way of giving radiation (an external beam of radiation targeted to a certain part of the body).
 In cases like this, MIBG treatment is used as a way to get radiation to the neuroblastoma cells anywhere in the body through the bloodstream.

-Children’s Colorado is the only hospital in the Rocky Mountain region and one of only approximately 12 hospitals in the United States that offers MIBG therapy for kids.
+Children’s Colorado has conducted extensive research on MIBG for nueroblastoma in children and is the only hospital in the region and one of only approximately 18 hospitals in the United States that offers MIBG therapy for kids.
 MIBG has to be given carefully to make sure that your child is treated safely and to ensure that your family, other patients and our staff are also kept safe.

 To make our MIBG treatment as safe and comfortable as possible for your child, we’ve built a special state-of-the-art room in our new East Tower designed specifically for to this type of therapy.
 The room’s walls, floor, ceiling and door are lined with lead to keep the radiation inside the room.

 The MIBG Program includes a specially trained team of nuclear medicine doctors, pediatric oncology doctors, nuclear medicine technologists, a radiation health physicist, pediatric oncology advance practice providers, and pediatric oncology nurses.

 In addition, the team includes specialists from our Wellness Program such as child life/therapeutic recreation specialists, social workers, a chaplain and a psychologist.
 This multidisciplinary team works together to ensure that MIBG therapy is given as safely and effectively as possible, while providing important emotional support to your child and family.